 Tip: Depending on the content of your landing page, make your entrance pop-up offer relevant to the stuff on that exact page.

-You’ll see more interactive design and interactive opt-in processes on landing pages.
-It’s a way to get people to initially engage and then move them deeper into the opt-in process.
+We’re seeing more interactive design and interactive opt-in processes on landing pages.
+It’s a way to get people to engage and then move deeper into the opt-in process.